DawievLill/DataScience-871/content/julia/julia.md

 In order to install `Julia` you need to go the `Julia` homepage, which can be found [here](https://julialang.org/), and follow the specific instructions.
 Installation is quite easy to do.
 [Here](https://www.youtube.com/watch?v=OOjKEgbt8AI) is a video that provide some details on how to perform the installation on Windows.
 The process is similar (easier) for Linux and Mac.

 ## Can I still use RStudio for Julia?

 One of the most commonly asked questions that I get for people starting out with `Julia` or `Python` is, how do I run my scripts?
 One of the reasons why `R` is so easy to use for many people is the `RStudio` environment.
 For many economics students that have experience with `Stata` or `Matlab`, it is quite comforting to move to `R` and find that there is a fully fleshed out development environment where you can execute scripts within minutes.
 While there are similar options for `Python` such as `Spyder` and `PyCharm`, I prefer to use `Visual Studio Code` for `Python` and `Julia`.
 It takes a bit more effort to set up, but the end result is worth it.
 If you are new to `VS Code`, all you need to do is download and install the program on your system, [here](https://code.visualstudio.com/) is a link to the website.
 After you have installed the program, go to **Extensions** under the **View** tab and search for `Julia`.
-Install the `Julia` extension and you will be able to run `Julia` code inside of `VS Code`.
+Install the `Julia` extension and you will be able to run `Julia` code inside of `VS Code` by pressing *Shift-Enter*, or you can run single lines by pressing *Alt-Enter*.
 We will go through this in detail in the lecture.
 You can basically set up `VS Code` to have a look and feel quite similar to that of `RStudio`.
 Another option would be to use `Jupyterlab`.
 However, I don't have enough experience with that interface to tell you whether it is quite as feature rich as `VS Code`.

 ## Introductory Julia resources